 Contrary to belief, BPC 157 is not banned in Australia as such.
 The FDA state very clearly that it is not allowed for the use on humans.
 It is strictly a research peptide.
 Laws are firmly in place to prosecute those that ignore the law and they will be prosecuted and in some cases imprisoned if caught.

 There has been very little research on the effects of taking BPC157 for whatever purpose so we do not recommend it.
-Some report that an alternative to BPC is a product called Albutarex, a legal supplement.
+Some reports that an alternative to BPC is a product called Albutarex, a legal supplement.

 What exactly is BPC-157?